oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 The X-Frame-Options header prevents clickjacking attacks.
 Clickjacking is an attack in which attackers frame the victim site as a transparent layer on a malicious page to trick users into executing unwanted actions.

 This header instructs the browser whether the page's contents can be rendered in an iframe.
-There are three options: "DENY", "SAMEORIGIN", and "ALLOW-FROM".
+There are three options: `DENY`, `SAMEORIGIN`, and `ALLOW-FROM`.

 ```
 X-Frame-Options: DENY (Page cannot be framed)